Not one byte leaves the machine.

 Want the implementation details?

-The exact overwrite sequence and hashing approach are documented for technical review.
+The matching model, the overwrite sequence, the hard-link rollback and the folder-signature algorithm are documented for technical review.